gall314/Audit/GatsbyImageWrapping.md

 A: **NO**.
 WebP is supported by `91.38%` users (Globally) - check [Can I Use - WebP Format](https://caniuse.com/?search=webp)

 ### Q: Is this 91.38% a real value?
 We target US market, a developed country
-A: **Yes**, in our case it even worse.
+A: **Yes**, in our case it's even worse.
 Above `10%` of our visitors use web browsers that don't support WebP format

 WebP: Partial support in **Safari** refers to being limited to macOS 11 Big Sur and later.